tsaokuoyang/ionic7_demo/doc/5_create_helloworld_cordova_plugin.md

 import { Observable } from 'rxjs';

 @Plugin({
-  pluginName: 'HelloWorld',
+  pluginName: 'HelloWorldPlugin',
-  plugin: 'cordova.plugin.hello_world', // npm package name, example: cordova-plugin-camera
+  plugin: 'cordova-plugin-hello_world', // npm package name, example: cordova-plugin-camera
   pluginRef: 'HelloWorld', // the variable reference to call the plugin, example: navigator.geolocation
   repo: '', // the github repository URL for the plugin
   install: '', // OPTIONAL install command, in case the plugin requires variables